z-ct/autonomous/artifacts/leadership_for_studio/Team_Contract.md

 - create a narrative complete product
 - generate interest in the topic among our peers and investors
 - learn how to effectively pitch a new company/product
-- make lifetime friends/colleagues to exploit later in life
+- make lifetime friends/colleagues to leverage later in life
 - impart our expertise on eachother
 - Come up with a simple way to express an intensely complex idea.